 The funded status of our plans and reconciliation of accrued pension cost is determined annually as of December 31.
-Further discussion of our pension plan and related assumptions is included in Note 10, "Retirement Plans," to the unaudited condensed consolidated financial statements for the quarterly period ended June 30, 2011.
+Further discussion of our pension plan and related assumptions is included in Note 10 "Retirement Plans," to the unaudited condensed consolidated financial statements for the quarterly period ended September 30, 2011.
 Actual results would be different using other assumptions.
 Management records an accrual for pension costs associated with our sponsored non-contributory defined benefit pension plan covering our non-union workers.
 Future adverse changes in market conditions or poor operating results of underlying plan assets could result in losses or a higher accrual.
 At December 31, 2005, we froze the non-contributory defined benefit pension plan for all non-U.S. territorial employees.
+We recently made a decision to fully fund and terminate the pension plan before the end of 2011.